-The demand for pet sitters never changes throughout the years.
+The demand for pet sitters has never changed throughout the years.
 Many pet owners still choose to have professional pet sitters to look after their beloved furs when they are away.
 Pet Care Insurance is a great choice to have if you are going to start a pet care business.
 Many pet sitting owners now are more aware of the needs and important things that they must have to ensure their investment unlike before.
-Hence, knowing the guide to pet care professional insurance is a must before starting the business.
+Hence, knowing the guide to pet care worker insurance is a must before starting the business.
 Here is a guide to pet care professional insurance that can help you fully understand all you need to know.

 What is BOP?

 A Business Owner’s Policy or BOP is a combination of business liability and business property under one business insurance policy.
 A BOP protects your business from claims due to covered perils.